appricotblue/Script_View/timeline.md

 - Plan for future updates, including maintenance, scalability, and additional features.
 - Gather user feedback and make improvements to enhance the user experience.
 - Consider implementing an update and maintenance plan for long-term support.

+This timeline accounts for the entire project, including the "Reset Password" feature.
+Adjust the plan as needed to accommodate your specific requirements and development pace.